mparke/blog/_posts/2015-12-16-Announcing-APIv2.md

     -X POST https://api.alpha.linode.com/v2/linodes/$linode_id/boot
 {% endhighlight %}

 That's it!
-You can watch its status change to "running":
+You can watch its status change to "running" as its provisioned and
+booted:

 {% highlight bash %}
 curl -H "Authorization: token $token" \